-A resort proposal threatens grizzly bear and wolverine habitat
+Corridors and resorts don’t mix: proposal threatens grizzly bear and wolverine

-For grizzly bears and other wildlife, the Central Selkirk Ranges between New Denver and Kaslo in southeastern British Columbia are a key reason they thrive in this area.
+For grizzly bears, wolverine, and other wildlife, the Central Selkirk Ranges between New Denver and Kaslo in southeastern British Columbia are a key reason they thrive in this area.
 The mountains here are steep, rugged, and remote, forbidding to all but the hardiest hikers.

-In 2020, a proposal for the Zincton All-Season Resort was released, located right in the middle of a critical wildlife corridor connecting Goat Range Provincial Park in the north to Kokanee Glacier Provincial Park in the south.
+The Zincton All-Season Resort is the latest, a commercial tenure proposed for right in the middle of a critical wildlife corridor connecting Goat Range Provincial Park in the north to Kokanee Glacier Provincial Park in the south.
 This is prime grizzly bear and wolverine habitat, and also home to mountain goats and western toads.

 What’s really at risk?